-Family + Event Photography in Stratford, CT & Fairfield County.
+Family + Event Photography in Stratford, CT, Fairfield & New Haven County.
 Candid, colorful, documentary-style photos for families who want real memories, not stiff poses.

 I had a friend reach out to me, and get this question all the time: “Do you do newborn sessions?”
 And the short answer is: Yes, I do!
 But if you’re picturing a baby wrapped like a burrito and nestled in a basket with a headband bigger than their head… that’s not quite my thing.